derivada/derivada/README.md

 ## Pablo Díaz

-23yo student from Spain, BsC in Mathematics and BsC in Computer Science at Universidade de Santiago de Compostela.
+23yo student from Spain, BSc in Mathematics and BSc in Computer Science at Universidade de Santiago de Compostela.
+Currently at TUM MSc Informatics.

 My main motivation to learn more in this field is the pure satisfaction and joy that comes from understanding a complex system and being able to develop it further.